 High-Performance RACER Fleet Vehicles (RFVs): The Backbone of Field Testing

-A key technological milestone in the RACER program is the development of RACER Fleet Vehicles (RFVs)—high-performance, all-terrain UGVs equipped with next-generation autonomy stacks.
-These RFVs serve as the testbed for AI-driven navigation and control algorithms, integrating:
+A key technological milestone in the RACER program is the creation of the RACER Fleet Vehicles (RFVs)—high-performance, all-terrain unmanned ground vehicles specifically designed to test and refine next-generation autonomy stacks.
+These platforms serve as living laboratories for DARPA’s cutting-edge AI-driven navigation and control algorithms, bridging the gap between experimental concepts and battlefield-ready technologies.

 Progress and Challenges Ahead: Pushing the Boundaries of Autonomous Combat Vehicles